 Be aware that the Bundesliga fixture system is complicated, with confirmed dates and times of games announced in blocks, which can be left up until a month or so before the fixture.
 This can make it difficult to plan trips to Germany in advance, because games can be scheduled for a range of dates from Friday night until Monday night.
 There is no date given as to when the confirmed dates will be given either, so the whole thing makes it difficult for fans wanting to plan trips in advance.

 Details on how to obtain tickets are below.

 Home game ticket information is often posted on the club website when the tickets are due to go on sale.
+The English language version of the club website now has a comprehensive guide to purchasing tickets so it’s well worth reading!
 Tickets are usually available to be purchased online or by phoning the ticket office, however these will often quickly sell out particularly in the more popular areas of the ground.

 You can buy tickets online and collect them at the stadium here: https://www.eventimsports.de/shop/239/home